-- The CARP expands the scope of the City's 2008 plan by adopting an integrated approach consisting of - both adaptation and GHG reduction. - 38 Alameda is reducing GHG emissions by making sustainability improvements to the city's buildings, - 39 transportation, waste management, and trees and parks.
-These improvements put Alameda on a path to
+The CARP expands the scope of the City's 2008 plan by adopting an integrated approach consisting of both adaptation and GHG reduction.

+Alameda is reducing GHG emissions by making sustainability improvements to the city's buildings, transportation, waste management, and trees and parks.
+These improvements put Alameda on a path to net zero carbon emissions, which is necessary for a sustainable future.
+The actions the City takes to reduce GHGs also have significant benefits for the present: they will bring about cleaner air, better public health, reduced traffic congestion, and a higher quality of life for all Alamedans.
-1 The City of Alameda generated approximately 367,648 carbon dioxide equivalent units (CO2e) of GHG emissions in 2005.

-- 1 net zero carbon emissions, which is necessary for a sustainable future.
-The actions the City takes to - 2 reduce GHGs also have significant benefits for the present: they will bring about cleaner air, better public - 3 health, reduced traffic congestion, and a higher quality of life for all Alamedans. - 4 However, even if GHG emissions were to end today, Alameda would still have to contend with a variety of - 5 climate change impacts over the next several decades.
-The city has already suffered some of these - 6 impacts, such as last year's wildfire smoke e.
-To prepare for increased flooding, drought, heat waves, and - 7 unhealthy air quality, Alameda must pursue climate adaptation strategies.
-These strategies focus on - 8 addressing short- and medium-term risks while also keeping an eye on long-term risks so that we are - 9 prepared for more dramatic shifts that could take place. - 10 As a social issue, climate change is full of contrasts.
-The scale of global GHG emissions is massive, and - 11 Alameda is just a small, suburban city.
-We don't know how fast climate impacts will escalate, but we do - 12 know that traffic is congested and potholes must be repaired.
-These contrasts of scale can make climate - 13 action seem abstract or intractable. - While Alameda cannot stop climate change on its own, our success in bold climate action will pave the - 15 way for cities around California-the fifth largest economy in the world-to do the same.
-In fact, Alameda - 16 is part of a network of cities worldwide that comprise 1 billion people and are collectively committed to - drastically cutting GHG emissions.
+However, even if GHG emissions were to end today, Alameda would still have to contend with a variety of climate change impacts over the next several decades.
+The city has already suffered some of these impacts, such as last year's wildfire smoke.
+To prepare for increased flooding, drought, heat waves, and unhealthy air quality, Alameda must pursue climate adaptation strategies.
+These strategies focus on addressing short- and medium-term risks while also keeping an eye on long-term risks so that we are prepared for more dramatic shifts that could take place.

+As a social issue, climate change is full of contrasts.
+The scale of global GHG emissions is massive, and Alameda is just a small, suburban city.
+We don't know how fast climate impacts will escalate, but we do know that traffic is congested and potholes must be repaired.
+These contrasts of scale can make climate action seem abstract or intractable.

+While Alameda cannot stop climate change on its own, our success in bold climate action will pave the way for cities around California-the fifth largest economy in the world-to do the same.
+In fact, Alameda is part of the Global Covenant of Mayors, a coalition of cities and local governments worldwide that comprise 1 billion people and are collectively committed to drastically cutting GHG emissions.
 What we do in Alameda can make a global difference.
-At the same - 18 time, preparing for the impacts of climate change is imperative for protecting the health of current and - 19 future generations.
-As a low-lying island city, Alameda could face significant consequences from - 20 increased flooding.
-Without thorough preparation, climate impacts in Alameda could be severe. - 21 By combining the goals of GHG reduction and climate adaptation, Alameda is taking what is called the - 22 "Climate Safe Path."
-Our actions contribute to lower GHG emissions, which if successful would greatly - 23 reduce the climate risks our city would face.
-At the same time, Alameda is planning to protect itself in - case the worst impacts of climate change come to pass despite our best efforts.
-The Climate Safe Path is - 25 illustrated in Figure 1-1.
+At the same time, preparing for the impacts of climate change is imperative for protecting the health of current and future generations.
+As a low-lying island city, Alameda could face significant consequences from increased flooding.
+Without thorough preparation, climate impacts in Alameda could be severe.

+By combining the goals of GHG reduction and climate adaptation, Alameda is taking what is called the "Climate Safe Path."
+Our actions contribute to lower GHG emissions, which if successful would greatly reduce the climate risks our city would face.
+At the same time, Alameda is planning to protect itself in case the worst impacts of climate change come to pass despite our best efforts.
+The Climate Safe Path is illustrated in Figure 1-1.

 Figure 1-1.
-The City of Alameda will position itself as a leader in GHG reduction (i.e., "mitigation") and adaptation planning to meet both global and local goals.
-Credit: Climate-Safe Infrastructure Working Group (CSIWG) 2018.
+The City of Alameda will position itself as a leader in adopting the Climate Safe Path of GHG reduction (i.e., "mitigation") and adaptation planning shown above to meet both global and local goals.
+Following this path means working to limit global climate impacts while addressing those impacts that are experienced locally.
+Credit: CSIWG (2018).

-The combination of mitigation and adaptation into a single, actionable plan also identifies significant cobenefits: benefits other than improving the climate that result from preparing for climate hazards and cutting greenhouse gas emissions.
+The combination of mitigation and adaptation into a single, actionable plan also identifies significant cobenefits: benefits other than improving the climate that result from preparing for climate hazards and cutting GHG emissions.
 Co-benefits include improved health, better stormwater runoff management, and a more livable and vibrant community.
 Figure 1-2 shows examples of adaptation and GHG reduction strategies and actions that can accomplish goals in both areas.
-Identifying these cobenefits is critical to maximizing efficiency in implementation and reducing overall costs.
+Identifying these co-benefits is critical to maximizing efficiency in implementation and reducing overall costs.
 For example: